bors-ng/bors-ng.github.io/PULL_REQUEST_TEMPLATE.md

 And publish to third-party syndication services:

-- [ElixirStatus](https://elixirstatus.com): copy the summary into their description box, followed by the post's URL
+- [ElixirStatus](https://elixirstatus.com): copy the summary into their description box, followed by the post's URL; see <http://elixirstatus.com/p/doG2-ninth-monthly-bors-newsletter> for an example of how it should look
-- [dev.to](https://dev.to): approve the draft after the RSS system pulls it in
+- [dev.to](https://dev.to): @notriddle should approve the draft after the RSS system pulls it in